dillydill123/inventory-setups/README.md

 ![Disable Layouts](readme_images_and_gifs/disable_layouts.gif)

-NOTE: Some custom fuzzy mappings may not work with classic filtering.
+NOTE: Some custom fuzzy mappings will not work with classic filtering.

 ## Highlighting